 Life as we know it today depends heavily on the maritime environment, and thus, maritime security is an integral albeit often invisible safeguard to our modern way of life.
 An array of maritime threats poses serious challenges to fundamental aspects of our interconnected global community.
-Dr. Ian Ralby, the Africa Center’s faculty lead for maritime law and security, discusses the significance of emerging maritime security trends in Africa and key developments in adapting to evolving threats.
+Dr. Ian Ralby, formerly the Africa Center’s faculty lead for maritime law and security, discusses the significance of emerging maritime security trends in Africa and key developments in adapting to evolving threats.

 Why is the maritime domain so important to Africa?

 In Africa, as in the rest of the world, the maritime domain is the lifeblood of the economy and, in many cases, central to both food security and food sovereignty.
 We often use the expression “no shipping, no shopping” to emphasize the impact that maritime commerce has on our way of life.
 Given the incredible volume of trade that occurs by sea, that expression is true for every country around the world—whether littoral or landlocked.